fsantiag/fsantiago.info/content/articles/2018/07/05/integrating-your-blog-with-a-continous-delivery-pipeline.md

           on:
             branch: master

     Here, I especifically mentioned to only deploy if we are working on the master branch.
-That is why the **before_deploy** tag I mentioned earlier also makes sense.
+That is why the `before_deploy` tag I mentioned earlier also makes sense.
 If I ever push changes to a branch, my blog would build but no deployment would be executed.
 If we are not deploying, no need for decrypting the key, right?

+    The `script` tag executes the *rsync* command that will actually copy the files to server.
+The files are copied straight to the web server folder.

     Make sure to also add your VPS host as a known host to prevent being asked to add the fingerprint during deployment using the following: